mcsharma/tetris-game/README.md

-# tetris
+# Tetris
-Tetris game Implemented using TypeScript and React
+Tetris game Implemented using TypeScript and React.